tanmpham/garenpham/README.md

 # <img src="./wave.gif" width="30px" height="30px" /> Hi there!

-My name is Phạm Minh Tân and I'm a CIT student at BCIT, majoring in full stack web developments..
+My name is Garen Pham and I’m a Computer Information Technology student at British Columbia Institute of Technology, majoring in full stack web development.
+I’m passionate about coding and enjoy building web applications that are both functional and user-friendly.
 I was born and raised in Vietnam and am now located in Vancouver, Canada.
 You can find me on
 <a href="https://www.linkedin.com/in/garenpham/" target="_blank" rel="noreferrer">LinkedIn</a>.

 # 📊 Projects